SAN FRANCISCO, CA –

 It is perhaps this remarkable security that encouraged the US government to consider abolishing an immensely popular national park attraction in favor of housing convicts again, said prison consultant Darian Willander.

-“The rock, as it was known in the past, is completely unforgiving when it comes to human beings attempting to escape.
+“The rock, as it was known in the past, is completely unforgiving.
 The water temperature averages 55 degrees Fahrenheit, with depths that plunge to almost 300 feet near the island.
 And it is a mile and a half to shore thru treacherous swirling ocean currents.”

 “Any criminals imprisoned in Alcatraz can rest assured, they will be there to stay.”

 Crisscrossing from metal stakes, over dirt that had been recently leveled by a bulldozer, the construction tape demarcated zones such as “Department Of Treasury”, “Department Of Health And Human Services”, and “EPA”.